marcckku/springboot-docker-examples/docker-compose-example/README.md

           ![mariadb-server-default-port.png](10_mariadb-server-default-port.png)

            * As a result 3 images were created:
                1. [x] Spring Boot App (Inside of Container)
                2. [x] MariaDB Server (Database Mysql)
                3. [x] PhpMyAdmin Client
            - and one Container
                1. [x] container_docker_compose_example

 ****
 In summary:
->  We have seen the creation of a Docker image from Spring Boot app that connects to a Mysql Database and its Client orchestrated by Composer file from Plugin Docker on IntelliJ IDE
+>  We have seen the creation of a Docker image from Spring Boot app that connects to a Mysql Database and its Client orchestrated by Composer file and Dockerfile from Plugin Docker on IntelliJ IDE.

 That's all!!...